Samagra-Development/Samagra-Website/src/pages/sushasan/index.md

 logo: /img/sushasan.png
 text: Sushasan is India’s first podcast exclusively focused on governance, where we bring you unfiltered conversations with the people behind India’s governance.
-In this captivating podcast, our Founder & CEO, Gaurav Goel, interviews leaders who work in or with the government to create large-scale impact.
-The podcast offers listeners a ringside view of the functioning of the Indian state as well as a glimpse into the personal journeys of these leaders.
-  <br> <br> Subscribe now and watch all the latest episodes on Sushasan's
-  YouTube channel for governance behind-the-scenes! <br> <br>
+In this captivating podcast we interview leaders who work in or with the government to create large-scale impact.
+The podcast offers listeners a ringside view of the functioning of the Indian state as well as a glimpse into the personal journeys of these leaders. <br> <br> Subscribe now and watch all the latest episodes on Sushasan's YouTube channel for governance behind-the-scenes! <br> <br> <b>#GovernanceBTS</b>
-  <b>#GovernanceBTS</b>
 youtubeTrailerLink: https://www.youtube.com/embed/hIJaBY_d55E?si=O9Lu0nlfjT0vm6oz
 youtubeLink: https://www.youtube.com/embed/hIJaBY_d55E?si=O9Lu0nlfjT0vm6oz
 assetsHeading: Explore Our Assets